nanos-world/docs/scripting/common/functions/Actor.rst

   * - |server-only-label|
     -
-    - AttachTo(Actor Other, :term:`string` BoneName, :ref:`Vector` RelativeLocation)
+    - AttachTo(Actor Other, :term:`string` BoneName, :ref:`Vector` RelativeLocation, :ref:`Rotator` RelativeRotation)
-    - Attaches this Actor to any other Actor with a Relative Offset
+    - Attaches this Actor to any other Actor with a Relative Offset/Rotation

   * - |server-only-label|
     -